 In this article, we present two our FV schemes for the steady-state diffusion equation with anisotropic coefficients: both schemes work on general polyhedral meshes and have a compact stencil, the first preserves non-negativity of the discrete solution and the second satisfies the DMP.
 We also briefly consider two applications of the nonlinear schemes to subsurface flows: simulation of radionuclides geomigration from a nuclear waste disposal and multiphase flow modeling of oil recovery process.

 The paper outline is as follows.
-In Section 1 we introduce our nonlinear FV schemes for the steady-state diffusion equation.
-In Section 2 we present a new parallel toolkit and two industrial applications using the toolkit and the presented FV schemes.
+In Sect.
+2 we introduce our nonlinear FV schemes for the steady-state diffusion equation.
+In Sect.
+3 we present a new parallel toolkit and two industrial applications of the presented FV schemes.